browserengineering/book/book/security.md

 The server now checks that the login was correct, but it should also set a cookie so that the browser actually remembers the login:[^5]

+[^5]: Like with the cookie jar, this is a transparently insecure design,
+    on purpose, so that I can demonstrate an attack.

 ``` {.python}
 resp_headers = {}